Last Updated: June 11, 2024

 Personal Life

 James Spader married his first wife in 1987, and the couple had two children together before finalizing their divorce in 2004.
 In 2002, Spader started dating actress Leslie Stefanson after meeting her on a film set.
-As of 2020, they have one son together.
+They have one son together.
 James Spader had admitted he has issues with obsessive-compulsive behavior.

 Real Estate